rgalanakis/pps-food-feed/README.md

 - Converts the CSV into iCalendar feeds, one for each menu found on the site.
 - Each stage (pdf download, LLM parsing) is cached in the repo.

-The menu generation is run:
+The feed generation is run:

 - In a GitHub action that runs nightly.
 - It generates a PR if there is a diff.
+- Review and merge the PR, which will cause a rebuild/deploy.

 The site:

-- Is served using GitHub pages.
+- Is served in GitHub pages.
 - Generates a link to a feed if the feed has any fetches in the last 3 months (some menus may be for previous school years).
+- Is fronted by CloudFlare, so custom headers (in `_headers`) are generated to set a Content-Disposition header for the feeds.

 For help, post an issue or contact Rob Galanakis, rob.galanakis@gmail.com